Principles of Total Quality Management & Eight Principles of TQM

 8. Mutual Beneficial Supplier Relationship

-Mutual beneficial supplier relationship is another essential principle of total quality management for building rapport with suppliers.
-It is also called reciprocity.
-Usually, a business is conducted by multiple combined departments, and each department is assigned individual tasks, although these departments' functions are interconnected.
-The total quality management process helps all sections work combined to achieve an interdependent objective.
-The company uses visual aids and flowcharts to understand how employees perform perfectly.
-Executing total quality management (TQM) is not easy; TQM represents a significant cultural shift, so the company needs to implement it slowly and accurately (Evans, 2013).
+A mutually beneficial supplier relationship is the final principle of total quality management for building rapport with suppliers.
+It is also called reciprocity or mutual benefits for both the company and stakeholders.
+Usually, a business is conducted by multiple combined departments, and each department is assigned individual tasks, although these departments’ functions are interconnected.

 Conclusion